 2. Chalk Bag and Chalk

-While not an expensive item, chalk is a pretty essential one: it helps your hands grip each hold—whether plastic or rock—even when your palms and fingers are sweaty.
+While not an expensive item, chalk is a pretty essential one: it helps you grip each hold—whether plastic or rock—even when your hands are sweaty.
 Boulderers often chalk up on the ground using a bucket, while rope climbers tie a bag around their waist for convenient access throughout the climb.
-If you’re not sure which discipline you’ll stick with, we recommend a chalk bag over a bucket.
-Though this purchase will likely be based more on style than function, features to be aware of include zip pockets, ultra-durable or lightweight materials, and the type of attachment point—the bag either ties around your waist and attaches with a buckle or has a loop so you can connect it via cordelette or a carabiner.
-We like Static Climbing for their creative designs, and the Black Diamond Mojo Zip for its functional pocket that carries a phone or snack.
-And be sure to fill your bag before you head out for the first time—Friction Labs chalk is widely thought to be the best around, but if you're just starting out, any brand of athletic chalk will do.
+Though this purchase will likely be based more on style than function, features to be aware of include pockets, ultra-durable or lightweight materials, and the type of attachment point—the bag either ties around your waist and attaches with a buckle or has a loop so you can connect it via cordelette or a carabiner.
+We like Static Climbing for their creative designs and the Mammut Multipitch for its functional storage layout, including both mesh and zippered pockets.
+And be sure to fill your bag before you head out—Friction Labs chalk is widely thought to be the best around, but if you're just starting out, any brand of athletic chalk will do.